voku/portable-utf8/README.md

 - string|string[] $arg <strong>A UTF-8 encoded string or an array of such strings.</strong>

 **Return:**
-- string|null the character with the lowest code point than others, returns null on failure or empty input
+- string|null <p>The character with the lowest code point than others, returns null on failure or empty input.</p>

 --------